 - a certificate of attendance or a certificate of intercultural skills

-- Play an active role in a cool Uni program
+- Active participation in a cool university program

-- make new friends from Germany and all over the world
+- New friends throughout Germany and the world

 The three pillars of the Cross Cultural Mentoring Program